twentyfived2/Netlimiter4/README.md

 ## [Notes]

+1. If your antivirus flags this as a virus it is a false positive.
+It happens because of the randomised strings.
-1. Don't limit in pvp.
+2. Don't limit in pvp.
 It will get you banned very fast
-2. Be cautious limiting in public lfg lobbies.
+3. Be cautious limiting in public lfg lobbies.
 Netlimiter is more known than it used to be, many people can notice when it's happening
-3. Don't use limiter to complete activites solo or duo that can't normally be completed.
+4. Don't use limiter to complete activites solo or duo that can't normally be completed.
 It's a fairly common giveaway to bungie that you've been limiting